About Beth Alpert Nakhai

 Office Location: Marshall Bldg., Suite 420

 Beth Alpert Nakhai is an Associate Professor in the Arizona Center for Judaic Studies, and an affiliated member of the School of Anthropology.
 In addition, she is affiliated with the School of Middle East and North African Studies and the Religious Studies Program.
 She is graduate advisor for Judaic Studies' Graduate Certificate Program.
 She received her Masters in Theological Studies from Harvard Divinity School, and her M.A. and Ph.D. in Near Eastern Archaeology from The University of Arizona.
-Her publications focus on the lives of women in antiquity, on Canaanite and Israelite religion and culture, and on Israelite ethnogenesis and village life.
+Her publications focus on the lives of women in antiquity, on Canaanite and Israelite religion and culture, on Israelite ethnogenesis and village life, and on women working in the field of Near Eastern archaeology.
 Her books include Archaeology and the Religions of Canaan and Israel, as well as two edited volumes (The Near East in the Southwest: Essays in Honor of William G. Dever; The World of Women in the Ancient and Classical Near East) and three co-edited volumes (Oxford Encyclopedia of the Bible and Archaeology; Celebrate Her for the Fruit of Her Hands: Studies in Honor of Carol L. Meyers; Household Religion: Toward a Synthesis of Old Testament Studies, archaeology, Epigraphy, Epigraphy, and Cultural Studies).
 In addition, she is the author of numerous articles and lectures widely on various topics.
 She co-directed the Tell el-Wawiyat (Israel) Excavation Project and is currently preparing the publication of that site.
-She serves on the Board of Directors of the American Schools of Oriental Research.
-She chairs ASOR's Initiative on the Status of Women.
-Her concerns include the lives of women in antiquity, and the professional interests of women working in the field of Near Eastern archaeology.
-In August 2014, she launched a "Survey on Field Safety: Middle East, North Africa, and the Mediterranean Basin" (http://bit.ly/FieldSafety).
-Further information on the survey can be found below, in the "Projects" section on this page.
-She is, additionally, on the editorial board of several professional journals.
+She served on the Board of Directors of the American Schools of Oriental Research and chairs its Initiative on the Status of Women.
+She is an officer of the W. F. Albright School of Archaeological Research in Jerusalem, serving as its secretary.

 Areas of Study